Correlation Between Franklin Street and Empire State

 Strong

-Over the last 90 days Franklin Street Properties has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in Franklin Street Properties are ranked lower than 2 (%) of all global equities and portfolios over the last 90 days.
 Even with relatively invariable basic indicators, Franklin Street is not utilizing all of its potentials.
 The current stock price agitation, may contribute to short-term losses for the retail investors.

 Empire State Realty